GregWickham/Reanimator/technical.md

 ```
 This method does the following:
 1. Navigate to the console application's `PromptFor_CustomerID`.
 When this statement completes, the `Focus` of `inquirySession` is `PromptFor_CustomerID`.
 2. Respond to `PromptFor_CustomerID` by typing `customerID` into the console application and pressing Enter.
 When this statement completes, the console application has looked up the customer and displayed that customer's information on the screen.
-Now that customer information can be scraped.
+Because it's on the screen, now the customer information can be scraped.
 3. Report the looked-up `CustomerName` to the Windows GUI by assigning it to the `ItemDescription` property of the session.
 This causes the name to be displayed at the appropriate places in the client GUI.

 The `CustomerName` property looks like this: